 Obviously he didn’t want to give up his camera and I didn’t want to endanger my beautiful, beautiful face, so we started running away.

 The guy pictured here on the right caught up to Tom and managed to land a couple of crap punches on the back of his head.
 I turned back and watched as he went for a third and failed to connect, the force of his own momentum sending him spinning into a wall.
 Meanwhile, the guy on the left was spreading his arms and screaming, “LET’S FUCKING HAVE IT!” at me, his face fizzing like a condom full of Coke and Mentos.
 Thankfully, Tom’s assailant keeling over gave us the couple of seconds we needed to put some distance between them and ourselves.

 Around the corner, we were relieved to find a bunch of antifascists and police.
 But when he caught up, Tom’s attacker was in no mood to concede that he was both outnumbered by his enemies and surrounded by cops.

 Before long, they were all being arrested.
 I'm not gonna lie; it was pretty cathartic watching the guys who just attacked us getting their hands cuffed behind their backs.

 Further up the road towards the station, a load of metal barriers were being used for road works, so for whatever reason, the antifascists decided to build a barricade.

 But they quickly fell back in the face of the advancing cops, leading to an uneasy standoff.
 Eventually, the lines of police arranged themselves in a way that made it clear a kettle was being created.
-Most people scarpered, not wanting to spend the rest of the day in indefinite detention.
-The MFE were put on trains home, ending another crappy day out.
+Most people scattered, not wanting to spend the rest of the day in detention.
+The marchers were put on trains home, ending another crappy day out.

 Another year, another fascist day trip, another reminder that nearly everyone in Brighton really, really doesn’t like nationalists.